0BananaBig0/from_gcc_to_cpp/makeAndMakefile.md

    files because the compiler can automatically track dependencies between source files and header files.
 3. command set: It is a set of commands used to compile all dependency files into a target file.
+4. Note: Only files listed as targets or within the dependency set will be checked for existence or modifications.

 ### How `make` Processes a Makefile